Spectral Sequences in String Topology: The Chas--Sullivan product

-In this section, we want to recall the definition of the Chas-Sullivan product.
-We will follow the approach by David Chataur exhibited in \cite{Cha}.
-We will fix the notation $L^n M = Map(S^n,M)$ for the unpointed and $\Omega^n M= Map^\bullet(S^n,M)$ for the pointed maps.
+In this section, we want to recall the definition of the Chas--Sullivan product.
+We will follow the approach by David Chataur exhibited in \cite{chataur2005bordism}.
+We will fix the notation $L^n M = Map(S^n,M)$ for the unpointed and $\Omega^n M= Map^*(S^n,M)$ for the pointed maps.

-Let $M$ be an $h_*$-oriented manifold of dimension $d$ for a homology theory $h_*$.
+Let $M$ be an $h_*$--oriented manifold of dimension $d$ for a homology theory $h_*$.
 Consider the diagram